Pull to refresh

 Why it matters

-European drivers may soon buy cheaper EVs built locally on Chinese platforms, and Western automakers may need Chinese partners to stay in the EV business.
+European drivers will buy cheaper EVs built locally on Chinese platforms.
+Western automakers may need Chinese partners to compete in the EV market.

 Key Indicators